 According to most directives, the manual must be translated into the language of the country where the product is being used.
 The person that imports the product in a specific language area is responsible for the correct translation.
-This also applies for a trading company that sells a product to another language area.
-For a manufacturer it is difficult to foresee to which countries his products are finally exported by trading companies or third parties.
+This also applies to a trading company that sells a product to another language area.
+For a manufacturer, it is difficult to foresee to which countries his products are finally exported by trading companies or third parties.

 Technical (Construction) File

 The Technical (Construction) File defines the product design and the conditions for safe usage.
-The file contains information such as drawings, certificates, test reports, calculations, the user manual, part lists etc. The Technical File is kept by the manufacturer, which keeps it available for competent national authorities.
+The file contains information such as drawings, certificates, test reports, calculations, the user manual, part lists, etc. The Technical File is kept by the manufacturer, which keeps it available for competent national authorities.
 The physical presence of the dossier is not always necessary, but it must be available within a few weeks.
 In principle, the documents must be retained until 10 years after the manufacturing date of the product or after the last unit was produced (when the product is made in series).
-In some directives the Technical File forms a key feature in the conformity assessment.
+In some directives, the Technical File forms a key feature in the conformity assessment.

 EC Declaration of Conformity

 For each product or series of the same product that falls under a European New Approach Directive, an EC Declaration of Conformity should be prepared.
 This declaration indicates that the product complies with the requirements of the directive(s).
-When it comes to various directives, the compliance can be represented within one EC declaration.
+When it comes to various directives, compliance can be represented within one EC declaration.
 It is however necessary to mention the data of the notified body that performed the EC type-examination or the quality system evaluation.
 The declaration is signed by an authorized person of the company, who uses the same language as used in the user manual.
-The EC declaration of conformity must, in some cases, be sent together with the product.
+The EC Declaration of Conformity must, in some cases, be sent together with the product.
 In the Technical (Construction) Dossier a copy is enclosed.
-In other cases it is sufficient to preserve the declaration yourself, depending on the directive that applies to the product.
+In other cases, it is sufficient to preserve the declaration yourself, depending on the directive that applies to the product.